-Snow Day Superstitions: The Silliest Ones from Childhood | Reader's Digest
+The 10 Silliest Snow Day Superstitions You Believed as a Kid

 True colors

 Place a white crayon on the windowsill.
-Of course that begs the question, what happens if you put a purple crayon on the windowsill?
+Of course, that begs the question, what happens if you put a purple crayon on the windowsill?

 Sock hop

 Wear plastic bags (like newspapers come in) over your socks and in your shoes the day before.
 Sort of like saying “If you build it, they will come.”
+If this works and you get a snow day, you’ll want to know these snow day activities to keep the kids busy.

 Topsy turvy

-Sleep backwards with your feet at the top of your bed and your head at the bottom.
+Sleep backward with your feet at the top of your bed and your head at the bottom.

 Sweet deal